dilsherdhillon/DilsherDhillon/content/home/about.md

 ### Biography

-I work as a Statistician with Baylor College of Medicine.
+I work as a statistician with Baylor College of Medicine.
 I work mostly with electronic medical record data collected in clinics across sub-saharan Africa and helping clinicians answer specific questions from these large longitudinal datasets.
 I also work with researchers in Baylor to help them get better insights into their experimental lab data.

-Prior to being a statistician, I worked for on early detection of cancer using proteomic assays helping develop sensitive blood-based diagnostic tools to detect cancer.
+Prior to being a full-time statistician, I worked on analyzing mass spectrometry data and developing sensitive blood-based diagnostics assays for early detection of cancer including  [lung](https://www.ncbi.nlm.nih.gov/pubmed/30003238) and [pancreatic](https://www.ncbi.nlm.nih.gov/pubmed/28376157).

 ### Applied Skills